Body & Wellness7 min read

 They may be selected.
 Practices naturally publish their best outcomes.
 This is not dishonest, but it means the published gallery represents a range ceiling, not an average.

-The best way to close the gap between "other people's results" and "my likely result" is to use an AI preview tool that generates a simulation from your own photo.
+The best way to close the gap between "other people's results" and "my likely result" is an AI preview tool that generates a simulation from your own photo.

 How to preview your own tummy tuck result